davidmalcolm/texi2rst/output/options-controlling-the-preprocessor.rst

 .. option:: -Wtrigraphs

+  .. _wtrigraphs:
-  WtrigraphsMost trigraphs in comments cannot affect the meaning of the program.
+  Most trigraphs in comments cannot affect the meaning of the program.
   However, a trigraph that would form an escaped newline (??/ at the end of a line) can, by changing where the comment begins or ends.
   Therefore, only trigraphs that would form escaped newlines produce